 Montpelier is fun for all ages!

-Its 2,650 acres give kids a chance to run, play and enjoy the country.
-The young ones enjoy seeing the horses in the fields, and watching the train go by under the bridge.
-For restless children under six, the mansion hosts a “Children’s Getaway” with educational toys, books, and a rocker for mom and dad.
+Its 2,650 acres give kids a chance to run, play, and enjoy the country.
+For restless children under six, the house hosts a “Children’s Getaway” with educational toys, books, and a rocker for mom and dad.
 The Exchange Café in the David M. Rubenstein Visitor Center offers a kids' menu and high chairs so the whole family can enjoy a bite to eat; there's also a shaded area behind the Visitor Center with lots of picnic tables.
 Explore the South Yard and Stable Quarter, the Madison family and slave cemeteries, the cellars, and more.
 All of our tours are family-friendly!

-Kid-Sized Archaeology — At the archaeology lab, dig for treasure like a real archaeologist!
-See the drawers of discovered artifacts and use the touch screen to learn how archaeologists work to understand and contextualize the artifacts they find in the field.
+Kid-Sized Archaeology: At the archaeology lab, children are invited to dig for treasure like a real archaeologist!
+Explore the drawers of discovered artifacts and use the touch screen to learn how archaeologists work to understand and contextualize the artifacts they find in the field.

 Hands-on activities, games, guided lessons for families with children.
 Admission covers house tours and full access to Montpelier grounds and regular offerings.